 - Each partner has a specific incentive to adopt Blockchain

-Focus on Blockchain Volatility
+Focus on Blockchain Modifications

 If you want to make the most of Blockchain for supply chain operations, expect technological changes from time to time.
 Although the underlying blockchain architecture is critical, rapid changes can cause problems.